shrpnsld/ocd-save.vim/README.md

 ### Other

-If, for some reason, you want to turn off autosave on Git buffers, you can do so by putting `let g:ocd_save_exclude_git = 0` into your Vim config.
+If you want to turn on autosave for Git buffers, you can do so by putting `let g:ocd_save_exclude_git = 0` into your Vim config.

 Also, ocd-save pairs well with the `noswapfile` option (`:h noswapfile`).